Kometa-Team/Kometa/docs/index.md

 ## Getting Started

+These are the high-level steps you must take to get Plex Meta Manager up and running:

 1. Install Plex Meta Manager; this process is described [here](home/installation).

 2. Once installed, you have to create a [Configuration File](config/configuration), which contains URLs and credentials and the like which are used to connect to services like Plex and TMDb.